Julianna Cox

 Julianna Cox is a fictional character in the TV show Homicide: Life on the Street for seasons 5 and 6, played by actress Michelle Forbes.

 Cox was introduced in the season five episode "M.E., Myself, and I," returning to her hometown to take a position as the chief medical examiner (M.E.), after two years at the morgue in Buffalo.
 Her father is in frail health and barely hanging on.
-He passes away within days of her arriving, devastating her; while its first implied that he has died of natural causes, she later reveals that he died from injuries sustained in a car crash caused by a drunk driver.
+He dies within days of her arriving, devastating her; while it is first implied that he has died of natural causes, she later reveals that he died from injuries sustained in a car crash caused by a drunk driver.
 She compensates for her sadness, stating that "sometimes I drive too fast... sometimes I drink too much... sometimes I fall madly in love with the wrong man".

 As the chief M.E., Cox distinguished herself by being much more friendly and personable with the homicide unit than her predecessor.
 The detectives were all impressed that she would actually make trips to see them once in a while, both on and off duty, and she was very good at her job.
-She did not tolerate sloppy work or incompetence, and she fired two of her staff members - one who deliberately mis-classified a prostitute's murder as a drug overdose, and a second who stole jewelry from several homicide victims.
+She did not tolerate sloppy work or incompetence, and she fired two of her staff members - one who deliberately misclassified a prostitute's murder as a drug overdose, and a second who stole jewelry from several homicide victims.
 She was also a regular at the Waterfront Bar.